Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 3. Enter a description in the *Description* field to specify the discount, for example, campaign, defect.

-4. Enter the percentage in the input field to the right of the *Description* field, or select a percentage by clicking the number buttons in the lower area.
+4. Enter the percentage in the input field to the right of the *Description* field or select a percentage by clicking the number buttons in the lower area.
     The reduced price of the purchase is displayed below the percentage field.

 5. Click the [APPLY DISCOUNT] button in the bottom right corner.